-The purpose of the Qualifying Exam is to ascertain the student's comprehension of fundamental facts and principles that apply to at least 3 subfields of sociology.
+The purpose of the Qualifying Exam is to ascertain the student's comprehension of key research findings, methods, theories, and/or concepts in at least 3 subject areas that apply to at least 3 subfields of sociology.
 It also determines whether the student has the ability to think incisively and critically about the theoretical and the practical aspects of these subfields.